Perspective | U.S. men’s soccer keeps failing to reach the Olympics. The reasons are complicated.

 To a lesser degree, other countries were affected by call-up limitations.
 Kreis and his players just failed to make the best of the situation.
 Despite a pretournament camp in Mexico, they were sluggish throughout the group stage, then were terrible in the first half against Honduras.

-“I don’t know I have ever seen a game where we’ve had players lose control of the ball so much — balls rolling under people’s feet, passing out of bounds,” Kreis said.
-“These are things you scratch your head: What’s going on here?”
+“I don’t know if I have ever seen a game where we’ve had players lose control of the ball so much — balls rolling under people’s feet, passing out of bounds,” Kreis said.
+“These are things where you scratch your head: What’s going on here?”

-The Americans played with prototypical determination after intermission but the die had been cast.
-The defeat was an indictment of not only the players, but of Kreis’s personnel choices and tactical decisions and of MLS, which supplied most of the roster.
+The Americans played with typical determination after intermission, but the die had been cast.
+The defeat was an indictment of not only the players but of Kreis’s personnel choices and tactical decisions and of MLS, which supplied most of the roster.

 “When we really needed the quality, when we really needed difference-makers” in the decisive match, Kreis said, “I don’t think it was there.”